What Is Sacrifice in Islam, and How Is It Defined?

 - Camel: five years old.

-Information Note: The İla Association provides information on the proper performance of the Qurbani ritual in accordance with Islamic jurisprudence and on social activities in this area.
-For more information, please visit https://iladernegi.org/kurban/.
+Information Note: The İla Association provides information on the proper performance of the Qurbani ritual in accordance with Islamic jurisprudence and on social activities in this field.
+For more information, https://iladernegi.org/kurban/ You can visit the website.